BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 29/11/2020
 ---
 I managed to realize the whole yesterday's plan 🤗👍.
 I had a very big sleeping problem today...
 Once I couldn't fall asleep because my nephew, who was crying downstairs, kept waking me up, and twice - I woke up several times at night.
 Even now it is 5:45 a.m. and my alarm clock will ring in 15 minutes.
 Okay, as far as today is concerned, it's Sunday and as a standard, I don't plan anything except to visit my aunt who has a birthday 🥳🥳!

+30/11/2020
+---
+It was one of the best Sundays this year 💪☺️.
+I was at both services, then with the whole family we were at my aunt's birthday party and in the evening I went to spend time with the youth from the neighboring church, where we also had a good time and talked until late 👍🙃.

+01/12/2020
+---
+Yesterday's day was very busy 😶.
+At least that was my feeling.
+Yesterday I ordered a delivery man to pick up the phone from me because I'm returning it and I want it to be exchanged for another.
+The one I have has some defect related to the location 😓.
+I also visited my cousin, who bought himself a new laptop 😝.

+02/12/2020
+---
+Yesterday I did not even leave home 😶.
+The day wasn't wasted, but I felt a little lack of movement, so in the evening I made a 30-minute session on the cross trainer in the basement.
+At work I finally got access to everything, so today I will be able to start configuring the environment 👍.

+03/12/2020
+---
+Hmm... yesterday was ok, without any revelation.
+Today I decided to fast 🙂.
+Today I would also like to go to the forest or something because I have not had much movement since Sunday.

+04/12/2020
+---
+Yesterday's day was not one of the easiest 😑.
+The very fact of fasting and lack of food during the day is tiring.
+Additionally, I have a new job offer, which I am seriously considering and I will probably make a final decision at the weekend.

+05/12/2020
+---
+Finally the weekend!
+And yesterday I also had a good day 😁!
+I have a lot to think about lately...
+I'm thinking about the job offer I got, and I'll also tell you that for the last few days I've been thinking very seriously whether to propose to my friend 😝.

+06/12/2020
+---
+Yesterday's day was completely unproductive, but it's okay because I did everything during the week 😛.
+Yesterday afternoon I visited my cousin and later in the evening we went to a youth meeting and stayed there until very late (almost till 11pm).
+It was a well spent Saturday 🙂👍!